 A durable power of attorney may make it possible to avoid the expense and formality of a court-ordered guardianship should you subsequently become incompetent.
 A guardianship, however, affords a stricter accountability and more stringent controls on conflicts of interest.

 The use of a durable power of attorney is a personal decision that should be based upon your particular needs and objectives.
 Due to the high degree of control vested in the person named to act on your behalf by the durable power of attorney, only a trusted person should be named.
 In any case, because it is a powerful document, the System strongly recommends that you consult with an attorney before executing a durable power of attorney.

 The Special Durable Power of Attorney Form is available on the Legal Publications page of our Library, or by calling our Hotline at (800) 782-0289.Reporting a Retiree's Death

 The death of a retired member or beneficiary should be reported to the System by calling (800) 356-3128, Ext.
 6140.

 The following information is needed:

 If you are like most NYSTRS retirees, your monthly benefit payment is deposited directly into your bank account.
 If you switch banks or accounts in retirement, if possible, try to establish the new account with NYSTRS before closing out the existing account.
 This will help avoid the bank's possible rejection of your benefit payment.
-There are two options for changing your direct deposit:
+There are three options for changing your direct deposit: